bhlmn/google_cloud_data_engineer/README.md

 ## Work log

+* **March 1,2021** - 1.5 hours.
+Coursera course discussed using Cloud SQL, Cloud Storage, and Cloud DataProc to create a recommendation engine and a relational database to populate house rental recommendations to users.
+Completed the lab.
+* **February 27, 2021** - 30 minutes.
+Began a post on working with JSON-formatted data in BigQuery.
-* **February 26, 2021** - 1.5 hours.
+* **February 26, 2021** - 2 hours.
 Updated this README, constructed a loose project plan and daily habit plan to be able to accomplish the project.
 30 minutes of Coursera work.
+Restructured BigQuery notes.
 * **February 25, 2021** - 2 hours.
 Created the repo, made it through 1.5 hours of the Google Data Engineering Coursera course.